michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 The derivation of a parametric hypothesis test generally follows this format:
 1. We start by determining the distribution of the metric of interest.
-    - For example, lets say a car company is testing number of vehicles rented per hour out of a fixed stock.
+    - For example, let's say a car company is testing number of vehicles rented per hour out of a fixed stock.
 The metric in this case is binomially distributed, so `X~Binomial(n,p)`.
 2. We then choose a summary parameter, apply summary parameter function to the metric, and determine the distribute we get back.
     - Following the car example, choosing the summary parameter to be the mean, `E[X] = ∑ (from i=1 to n) of p / p`.
 3. We assume our sample size is large enough for the distribution to approach its asymptotic distribution as the sample size approaches infinity.